Skip to main content

 6 mentions Positive Neutral Negative

-• “The game has many great features, such as the automatic difficulty adjustment, ensuring you're never forced to play below or above your skill level.
-The technique challenges are easy to pick up but challenging to master, and the game cleverly hides techniques and skills within enjoyable minigames, making the learning process fun rather than tedious.”
+• “The game has many great features, such as the automatic difficulty adjustment, ensuring you're always challenged at your skill level.
+The technique challenges are easy to pick up but difficult to master, and the game cleverly hides skills and techniques within enjoyable minigames, making the learning process fun rather than tedious.”

 • “The UI is terrible and there are many small annoying things that can make learning from this product tedious.”